Frequently Asked Questions

 What form do I use to hire a student employee?

 Hire forms are used to set up student time sheets.
-During the school year a student is considered a student employee and therefore exempt form FICA taxes.
+During the school year a student is considered a student employee and therefore exempt from FICA taxes.
 During the summer a student is viewed as a regular employee and is subject to FICA taxes.

 Who is responsible for filling out and approving the hire form?